guacsec/guac/demo/GraphQL.md

 }
 ```

-This node has the package and vulnerabilty nodes along with the metadata that
+This node has the package and vulnerability nodes along with the metadata that
 records how this link was found.

 ## Client-side search